 The Direct Parent Loan for Undergraduate Students (PLUS) is designed to assist the parents of dependent undergraduate students enrolled at least half-time in meeting educational expenses.
 The Federal Direct Parent PLUS Loan is a non-need-based program and the lender is the U.S. Department of Education.
 However, the parent borrower must pass a credit check.
 A completed current year Free Application for Federal Student Aid (FAFSA) must be on file for the student before a Parent PLUS loan can be processed.
 A parent may borrow up to the student’s full cost of attendance for educational expenses including tuition and fees, room and board, books and supplies, transportation and living allowance, less any other financial aid the student receives.

-Parent PLUS Loans have a fixed interest rate of 7.9 percent.
-Interest is charged on the loan from the date the first disbursement is made until the loan is paid in full.
+Parent PLUS Loans, interest is charged on the loan from the date the first disbursement is made until the loan is paid in full.
 Repayment begins within 60 days after the final loan disbursement or parent borrowers may choose to defer payments on a Parent PLUS loan until six months after the date the student ceases to be enrolled at least half time.
 Accruing interest can either be paid monthly or quarterly, or be capitalized quarterly.

 Dependent students whose parents have applied for but were unable to get a PLUS Loan are eligible to receive additional Direct Unsubsidized Loan funds.